bstawy/bstawy/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Flutter%20Developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a Software Engineer and Flutter Developer
+- 🏢 I'm a Communications Engineer and Flutter Developer
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a Communications and computer student, I'm constantly learning and exploring new technologies to improve my skills.
-- 🌱 I’m currently learning Flutter and Embedded Systems.
+- 🌱 I’m currently learning Flutter, Augmented Reality and Unity.
 - 💬 Ask me about my experience with C/C++, Python, Dart, Flutter, Data Structures and Algorithms or anything related to Core programming and Flutter development.

 <!-- - 👨‍💻 Check out my portfolio at https://yousef-dergham.netlify.app/ to see some of the projects I've worked on. -->